aaltonewmedia/physcomp.newmedia.dog/content/2024/jiali-huang/final_ai-companionship/index.md

 * **Motion Interaction**

   : Mimics user movements and interacts with people and the environment.
 * **Voice Interaction**

   : Supports command recognition, emotional simulation, and gradual learning of the user’s language expressions.
 * **Personality Space**

   : Dynamically adjusts personality traits based on real-time data, providing personalized responses to the user’s emotions and behaviors.
 * **Environment Understanding**

   : Collects data using the camera, microphone, and tactile sensors to analyze user movements, speech, and environmental information, enabling adaptive and context-aware outputs.

 \-

 **Main Objectives**

 * Provide human-like emotional expressions and multimodal interactive experiences.
 * Gradually adapt to the user’s personality and behavior through continuous learning.
 * Enhance the toy’s intelligence and entertainment value using sensors and AI technology.
 * Ensure high stability and simple, user-friendly interactive behavior.

 \-

 **Interaction Design**

+Cultivation + Companionship.
+This product develops a real-time evolving personality and habits for accompanying daily life.

 ![](cedce89c741f95c27be3bd47047a106.png)